 Primary muscles worked:

 How to Feet-Up Bench Press

-- Lie on the bench, pull your shoulderblades together and down, with a proud chest.
+- Lie on the bench, pull your shoulder blades together and down, and slightly arch your back.

 - Grip the bar slightly wider than shoulder-width apart.